HomeBlog › Track Day Cost

 Brakes ($0–$300 per event)

 Track brake pads generate far more heat than street pads.
 Budget for replacement when worn — not when you notice fade at corner entry.
-Typical costs:
+Pricing is vehicle- and compound-dependent, but typical planning ranges are:

 Brake fluid is separate and cheap ($15–$30 a bottle) but should be flushed annually for track use.
-We tracked $135 in fluids across the season including coolant and brake fluid top-offs.
+Fluids came to $135 across the example season, including coolant and brake fluid top-offs.

 Fuel ($30–$130 per event)